paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-055-national-environmental-policy.md

 Jimmy Carter.

 #### Executive Order No. 12194
 Ex.
 Ord.
 No. 12194, Feb.
 21, 1980, 45 F.R.
 12209, which established the Radiation Policy Council and provided for its membership, functions, etc., was revoked by Ex.
 Ord.
 No. 12379, § 23, Aug.
 17, 1982, 47 F.R.
-36100, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+36100, formerly set out as a note under [section 1013 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section1013&num=0&edition=prelim), Government Organization and Employees.

 #### Executive Order No. 12737
 Ex.
 Ord.
 No. 12737, Dec.
 12, 1990, 55 F.R.
 51681, which established President’s Commission on Environmental Quality and provided for its functions and administration, was revoked by Ex.
 Ord.
 No. 12852, § 4(c), June 29, 1993, 58 F.R.
 35841, formerly set out below.